 I invite you to check our website regularly to read the latest News, check out our Events Calendar and learn more about your organization.
-And in our quest to bring more value to our members, we invite you to use the Comments section on the What’s New page to share ideas for future programs and activities and suggest ways to help us remain a vibrant organization.
+And to bring more value to our members, we invite you to use the Comments section on the What’s New page to share ideas for future programs and activities and suggest ways to help us remain a vibrant organization.

 Quote from a renewing member: